bus710/golang-dev-env-setting/README.md

 ### Set Golang Environment Variables +

-If you want to have your own go files in somewhere else other than $HOME/golang/src,
+If you want to have your own go files in somewhere else other than $HOME/golang/bin,

-Add the line below to $HOME/.profile
+Add the line below to $HOME/.bashrc

 ```
-export GOBIN=YOUR-GOLANG-WORK-SPACE/bin
-export GOPATH=$GOPATH:$GOBIN
+export GOPATH=$GOPATH:YOUR-GOLANG-WORK-SPACE/bin
 ```

 And make a directory for your project.

 ```
-$ mkdir -p YOUR-GOLANG-PROJECT-PATH/src
+$ mkdir -p YOUR-GOLANG-WORK-SPACE/src
 ```

 Also apply the change of your profile.

 ```
-$ source $HOME/.profile
+$ source $HOME/.bashrc
 ```

 ### Write a sample go code